 - Hitting 1 million on hardest difficulty using red roms- Youtube

 - First game experience- Super Bug.
-It was 1977 and for reasons unremembered, me and my mate Kev (both as 11 year-olds) caught a bus into the city centre Bullring Shopping Centre (Birmingham, UK) to deposit our 10p piece (formerly known as a ‘two-bob-piece’) into what is now known as a ‘video game’.
-We were hooked on this but since funds were scarce as 11 year old council estate kids, we could only play this new-fangled thing a couple of times on a Saturday.
+It was 1977 and for reasons unremembered, me and my mate Kev (both as 11-year olds) caught a bus into the city’s Bullring Shopping Centre (Birmingham, UK) to deposit our 10p piece into what is now known as a ‘video game’.
+We were hooked on this but since funds were scarce as council estate kids, we could only play this new-fangled thing a couple of times on a Saturday.

 - My first experience of Defender was in fact a late 1980 UK rip-off called ‘Defense Command’.
-It appeared out of the blue in my local ‘chippy’ (fish-and-chip take-away) to replace the beloved Firebird machine which I never really mastered.
+It appeared out of the blue in my local ‘chippy’ to replace the beloved Firebird machine which I never really mastered.
 For weeks and weeks I strived to top 7,000.
 This game was difficult.
-I pedaled my bicycle 5 miles each way every evening to play.
+I pedalled my bicycle 5 miles each way every evening to play.
 Eventually I made the 10k mark and got my extra ship!
-From that moment forward (basically wave 2) I became hell-bent on “getting my name up”.
+From that moment forward (basically wave 2) I became hell-bent on ‘getting my name up’.